yatharth811/devclub-library/README.md

 | admin    |pass@1234 | admin+librarian |
 | rickandmorty |  pass@1234  | student |
 | scoobydoo | pass@1234 | student |

+# Note

+-Create a new user for yourself while running this program and give librarian status to it.